presencewebdesign/vue-routing-cms/README.md

 ## 🧪 Testing the System

+### **Testing Page Management**

+1. Go to Admin (Page Management tab is now the default)
+2. Create a new page with title, path, and component
+3. Set navigation order and visibility
+4. See the page appear in navigation automatically
+5. Use the "🔄 Reset to Defaults" button to restore original setup

 ### **Testing Dynamic Routing**

-1. Go to Admin → Route Management
+1. Go to Admin → Route Management tab
 2. Add a route rule (e.g., oldPath: `/about`, newPath: `/services`)
 3. Navigate to the old path in another tab
 4. Activate the rule and watch the automatic redirect!

-### **Testing Page Management**

-1. Go to Admin → Page Management
-2. Create a new page with title, path, and component
-3. Set navigation order and visibility
-4. See the page appear in navigation automatically

 ### **Testing Real-time Updates**